california-19/Heart-Disease-Prediction/README.md

 # Heart-Disease-Prediction
-Predicting the likelyhood of having a heart disease, given the medical history of the patient.
+Predicting the likelihood of having a heart disease, given the medical history of the patient.